ncvicchi/monty_hall/README.md

 - host choose randomly/player switch

 All 6 strategies are tests for every run.
-Also, exponential iterations counts are performed to compare how this affects probabilities, as well as increment door count to check for probabilities changes.
+Also, exponential iterations counts are performed to compare how this affects probabilities, as well as incremental door count to check for probabilities changes.

 ### Compiling & running

 The application was coded, tested and run on CLion (all default configs), under Ubuntu 20.04.
 No special considerations are necessaries.
 If using any other IDE o compiling from command line, care must be taken to include pthread lib in makefile o compiler flags.

 CLion terminal won't process ANSI Escape sequences.
-After compiling, please run the application from linux terminal.
+After compiling, please run the application from a linux terminal.

 The application won't take main arguments, but parameters can be passed when compiling.
 If these are not passed, default values are used:

-MAX_ITERATOR_MULTIPLIER: How many times the iterator is multiply by 10. (default: 8 -> 10.000.000 iterations)
+- MAX_ITERATOR_MULTIPLIER: How many times the iterator is multiply by 10. (default: 8 -> 10.000.000 iterations for each
+game)
-MAX_DOORS: Maximum door count to be simulated.
+- MAX_DOORS: Maximum door count to be simulated.
 Must be equal or bigger than INIT_DOORS (default: 8 doors)
-INIT_DOORS: Minimum door count to be evaluated.
+- INIT_DOORS: Minimum door count to be evaluated.
 Cannot be less than 3 (default: 3 doors)

-### Results evaluation
+### Results analysis

 Application output: